wesley-dean-flexion/repository_updated/README.md

 can poll the upstream repository on a cron job and only trigger a fresh build when the `jq` repository has been update.

-The definition of "updated" in this sense is when a commit has been pushed to a particular branch of a particular repository.
+The definition of "updated" in this sense depends on the type of query to perform:

+* commit : when a commit has been pushed to a branch
-The default branch name used by this script is `main`.
+* release: when a release is generated

+The default query used for commit queries is `main` while the default query used for release queries is `latest`.
 Because the script calls GitHub's API, we aren't able to pass regular expressions like `(main|master)`